Nurse Login

 9.2.5.
 Review the pension plan’s annual reports in accordance with the pension plan compliance calendar.

 9.2.6.
-Review the audited pension fund financial statements, including the note disclosure.
+Review the audited pension fund financial statements, including the audit findings report.

 9.2.7.
 Solicit submissions from external agents for presentation and review.

 9.2.8.
-Present recommended proposals to Council, for approval, to retain such external agents.
+Present recommended proposals to FAC and/or Council, for approval, to retain such external agents and document the selection process.

 9.2.9.
 At least once every three years, review the performance of external agents based on service contracts and established standards.